 The School's personnel, which are leased through ADP TotalSource Group, Inc., are eligible to participate in a defined contribution 401(k) plan sponsored by the leasing company, covering employees who meet certain age and tenure requirements.
-Under the ADP TotalSource Retirement Savings Plan (the "Plan"), School will match up to 4% of the employee's compensation.
-The School contributed to the Plan \$11,306 for the year ended June 30, 2016.
+Under the ADP TotalSource Retirement Savings Plan (the "Plan"), for the 2015-2016 school year the School matched 50% of the employee's contribution up to 4% of the employee's compensation.
+The School contributed to the Plan \$6,870 for the year ended June 30, 2016.
 The School does not exercise any control or fiduciary responsibility over the Plans' assets, which are administered by MassMutual Financial Group.